 New Zealand

-Highly athletic population consists chiefly of hobbits, elves and dwarves.
+Highly athletic population consists chiefly of hobbits,

 Location: North of South Pole